anyaevostinar/anyaevostinar.github.io/classes/201-f21/recursion.md

 public static int fibonacci(int index, int curValue, int prevValue, int targetIndex)
 ```

-where `targetIndex` is `k` and `index` starts at a small number to track where you currently sequence.
+where `targetIndex` is `k` and `index` starts at a small number to track where you currently are in the sequence.

 Make sure to test your function for a few numbers, for example:
 ```